 Your water has been tested for more than 100 compounds that are important to public health.
-In these two systems, the maximum number of compounds detected was 16.
-Most of these compounds are naturally occurring.
-Monitoring frequency varies from daily to once every nine years per EPA regulation, depending on the parameter.
-Our testing encompasses the full range of regulated inorganic, organic and radiological compounds and microbiological and physical parameters.
+In this system, the maximum number of compounds detected was 14.
+Most of these compounds are naturally occuring or introduced as treatment to improve water quality.
+Monitoring frequency varies from daily to once every nine years per

+EPA regulation, depending on the parameter.
+Our testing encompasses the full range of regulated inorganic, organic and radiological compounds, and microbiological and physical parameters.
 Results shown here are for detected compounds only.